Combined Shape Created with Sketch.

 The programme is facilitated by educators (YSI Guides) who offer encouragement, support and advice to help teams reach their full potential.
 Supported by teacher training and world class resources, the programme builds resilience and wellbeing and promotes youth participation, youth voice, and community volunteering.

 Learning is youth-led and action-based.
-Participation builds 21st-century skills such as critical thinking and ideation; communication and advocacy, design-thinking and planning; literacy, numeracy and computational skills; teamwork, value-based learning and knowledge around social change, sustainable living, citizenship, social justice and complex social, local and global issues.
+Participation builds 21st-century skills such as critical thinking and ideation; communication and advocacy, design-thinking and planning; literacy, numeracy and computer skills; teamwork, value-based learning and knowledge around social change, sustainable living, citizenship, social justice and complex social, local and global issues.

 YSI Guide with students at workshop